-The SP-170T is equipped with a circuit breaker which protects the machine from damage if a severe overload occurs.
+The SP-135T is equipped with a circuit breaker and a thermostat which protects the machine from damage if maximum output is exceeded.
 The circuit breaker button will extend out when tripped.
 The circuit breaker must be manually reset.

 Thermal Protection